Ryan-Jonah/MVCBlog-Public/README.md

 ### Comment Model:

 ```
-using Microsoft.AspNetCore.Identity;
-using MVCBlog.Enums;
-using System;
-using System.Collections.Generic;
-using System.ComponentModel.DataAnnotations;
-using System.Linq;
-using System.Threading.Tasks;

-namespace MVCBlog.Models
 {
     /// <summary>
     /// <para>Self-referencing relationship: A relationship in which the dependent and the principal entity types are the same.</para>